Terry Silver: Season 6

 After the Sekai Taikai is cancelled, Silver confronts Gunther to convince him to resume the tournament, to which Gunther says that it can only return if all the senseis agree.
 When Daniel refuses, Silver ambushes Johnny at LaRusso Auto under the guise of a test drive and pressures him to convince Daniel to change his mind, since he knows Johnny also wants the tournament to return.
 Silver and Johnny visit Daniel's house, where Silver reveals that he is dying and wants one last victory.
 In the match between Robby and Axel, Silver and Wolf pressure Axel to injure Robby to advance to the finals.
 When Miyagi-Do withdraws from the tournament, Silver assumes victory, only for Johnny to enter as Cobra Kai's sensei with Kreese's blessing, and with Miguel and Tory as captains, leaving Silver furious.
 Iron Dragons lose both finals, but as theirs and Cobra Kai's scores are tied, the tournament champion is decided in a match between the senseis.
 Silver tells Wolf not to waste his last chance.
 After the fight, Silver has a tense conversation with Johnny in front of his family in which he tells him that every decision has unintended consequences.
 On his yacht, unwilling to leave the final match to chance, Silver orders Dennis to kidnap Carmen and her daughter to sabotage Johnny, but Kreese, having snuck onto the yacht, kills Dennis by snapping his neck.
 Kreese witnessed Silver's conversations with Johnny after the fight and warns him against his plans to sabotage Johnny.
 Silver taunts Kreese for still being unable to shed his weakness, but Kreese argues that Johnny has always been a source of strength.
 He and Silver begin to fight.
-Silver subdues Kreese and prepares to kill him, but Kreese tosses his lit cigar into a pool of spilled gasoline near some gas cannisters, causing the yacht to explode, killing them both and rendering all of Silver’s plans in complete vain.
+Silver subdues Kreese and prepares to kill him, but Kreese tosses his lit cigar into a pool of spilled gasoline near some gas canisters, causing the yacht to explode, killing them both and rendering all of Silver's plans in complete vain.
 As of the day of the final fight, Silver's fate was not yet publicly known, as Sensei Wolf wonders aloud about his whereabouts.

+Reception

+The character of Terry Silver has received divisive responses from critics and fans alike, though his portrayal in Cobra Kai was received more positively, with Griffith's performance receiving major acclaim.
+Gene Ching writing for Den of Geek described Terry Silver in The Karate Kid Part III as a "cardboard cutout villain" and compared him to Steven Seagal’s performance as Nico Toscani in Above the Law.
+Brian Moylan of Men's Health described Terry Silver as a "cartoon of a rich dude" due to his luxury lifestyle and maniacal laugh, but felt that since reappearing in Cobra Kai, he had been written as less cartoonish despite continuing to use his money to get his own way.